back to Blog

 Logo for Timor and Signs in NYC

 If you’re wondering about the photo above, yes, that’s NOT New York… that’s Timor-Leste and that’s the logo I designed for an Asian Foundation project on Community-Police Partnership (the one on the far right).
-The whole process was an experience and interesting working with Asia Foundation and their local partners on figuring out how to represent their project as a logo and to … Read more →
+The whole process was an experience and interesting working with Asia Foundation and their local partners on figuring out how to … Continue reading Logo for Timor and Signs in NYC

 Sightseeing in English is a weird feeling

 One of the strangest feelings I had when we first came to NYC was being a tourist in an English-speaking country.
 It was strange to not have to argue, bargain, or explain myself in another language other than English.
-I was so use to trying to converse in another language (very limited French, Thai, Tetun, Bahasa Indonesian) that being in an ALL English-speaking country … Read more →
+I was so use to trying to converse in another language (very limited French, Thai, Tetun, … Continue reading Sightseeing in English is a weird feeling

 “Hiking” through Manhattan

 Because we wanted to get out and do some walking – a great way to see NYC by the way – and to meet some new people, Muriel and I joined a walk, or as our guide Dorian told us, an “urban hike”.
-I’ve been on hikes through the countryside and around islands before, so what would be the big deal in “hiking” through New York’s urban environment, where … Read more →
+I’ve been on hikes through the countryside and around islands before, so … Continue reading “Hiking” through Manhattan

 B is for Brooklyn and Brownstones